Sustainability

 All dairy, eggs and flour are farmed and manufactured in the UK.
 My butter, for example, is sourced from Meadow and Harvey & Brockless (Croxton Manor).
 Based on the carbon emission measurements for milk production from 2021, Meadow Butter is 64% better than global average and 16% better than the UK average.
 Their target in carbon is for a further 10% reduction by 2025 in carbon emissions per litre.
 They aim to be fully net zero by 2050.
 Some of my dairy and egg white products are from a BCORP supplier.

 Packaging is sourced again in bulk to minimise packaging.
 Cake boxes are fully recyclable and cake boards are reusable if you want to keep them for creating your own cakes at home!
+Some cake boards however are wrapped in film to keep them clean and food safe during transport and storage.
 I use dowels for wedding cakes made of bamboo (many suppliers use plastic ones which are single use).
 All my postal packaging is also recyclable and film wrap used for tasting boxes is biodegradable.
 Wedding favours are provided in biodegradable pouches with natural raffia ties (also biodegradable) unless specified otherwise by the client.
-None of my packaging is single use plastic.

 All of my cakes are vegetarian (some suppliers use gelatines) and there are no hidden extra charges for dairy free or vegan cakes.